eudoxia0/flashcards/Cards/Medicine.md

 C: [Cenegermin] is the therapeutic form of [human nerve growth factor].

-Q: What is the INN for the therapeutic form of human NFG?
+Q: What is the INN for the therapeutic form of human NGF?
 A: Cenegermin

 Q: What is Cenegermin indicated for?